Mariana Alcoforado, Student Research Assistant

 Brittany graduated magna cum laude in 2006 with a dual degree in English and American Studies from California State University, Fullerton.
 Upon graduation she received the American Studies Department Academic Achievement Award.
 She subsequently moved to Germany as a Fulbright Scholar to teach English and pursue her research interest in environmental literature.
 She also served as a Peace Corps Volunteer in Ethiopia, where she trained primary school English teachers and worked to improve health care access and awareness for people with disabilities.
 At Korbel, Brittany will be pursuing an MA in International Development and a certificate in Global Health Affairs.
 She will also be working as a research assistant for the Project on Environment, Food and Conflict at the Sié Center.

-Austin Gerber, Student Research Assistant
+Sarah Friend, Student Research Assistant

 Ashley Greve, Student Research Assistant